bcncpp/ml-germany-income-study/README.md

-# 🇩🇪 Germany Wealth & Income Machine Learning Study
+# 🇩🇪 Germany Education & Income Machine Learning Study

-This project explores wealth and income distribution in Germany using machine learning models — Linear Regression and Support Vector Machines (SVM).
+This project explores education and income distribution in Germany using machine learning models — Linear Regression, Random Forests, Support Vector Machines (SVM).
 The primary objective is to understand the relationship between income, education, and GDP per capita and classify income levels into three categories.

 ## 📊 Data Sources